 GST and duty is not paid on most goods worth less than $400 that are bought by Kiwis from foreign retailers.
 Retail NZ has been campaigning for the Government to change this under its #eFairnessNZ, but last month, the Government shelved the issue until at

-The Government has announced that it may implement tax on digital goods from as early as next year.
-As for other goods from overseas websites, Revenue Minister Todd McClay says the Government realises it’s an important issue to retailers, but it needs to work through “logistical issues” so it doesn’t inconvenience consumers.
+The Government has announced that it will implement tax on digital goods from next year.
+As for other goods from overseas websites, Revenue Minister Todd McClay says the Government realises it’s an important issue to retailers, but it needs to work through “logistical issues” so

 Overseas online GST is once again a talking point as The Warehouse Group and InternetNZ have come forward to share their views on the matter.
 The Warehouse Group is keen for a tax to be imposed on overseas online low-value goods, but InternetNZ is warier.